influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

     {{< get-assets-text "bucket-schema/bucket-schema-type.sh" >}}
     ```

-3. Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to assign the schema to your bucket.
+3. Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to create the measurement schema.

    Provide the following:
-   - location of your schema columns file with the `columns-file` flag
+   - location of your columns file with the `columns-file` flag
    - measurement name with the `name` flag.
 This will match the [measurement column](/influxdb/cloud/reference/key-concepts/data-elements/#measurement) in your data.

-   To output schema column details, use the optional `extended-output` flag.
+   To output measurement schema column details, use the `extended-output` flag.

    ```sh
    influx bucket-schema create \